 “Out-of-town” location shall be any point forty (40) kilometres beyond Metropolitan Calgary, or Metropolitan Edmonton.

 An employee who is assigned to travel to an out-of-town assignment shall be credited with all time consumed in transit to and from the assignment.
-However, when travel to and from such assignment is outside Alberta and is on a common carrier, the employee shall be paid at straight time to a maximum of ten (10) hours for the time spent traveling on each day.

 |Years of Service at August 31st of a Given Year||Duration of Vacation ||Vacation Days Earned per Month